 - Chewing the Scenery: Holy cow, James Woods must have crapped Kodak film reels after this role.

-- Dirty Business: How Ned Trent viewed the killing.
+- Dirty Business: How Ned Trent views killing.

-- Dirty Cop: Trent is getting paid by Leon Sr. to protect the organization from Quick.
+- Dirty Cop: Trent is getting paid by Joe to protect the organization from Quick.
+Joe also pays the local chief of police to put Trent in charge of the task force to find Quick.

 - Does Not Like Shoes: May, who is barefoot at the film's climax.